What are Synthetic Fabrics? & What Makes them Not Sustainable?

 In 2021, acrylic's share of the global fiber market was 1.5 percent, with about 1.7 million tonnes of acrylic fibers produced worldwide.

-What Are Synthetic blends?
+What are synthetic blends?

 As mentioned earlier, synthetic fibers can make a textile material alone, but manufacturers can mix them with other synthetic or natural fibers.